07919 102 172

 What happens if an appliance fails a PAT test?

 If an appliance fails its PAT test at the visual inspection we will replace the fuse, 3 pin plug or re-wire it if that is the cause of failure.
-If the appliance is physically damaged beyond this it will be removed from service immediately, logged and handed over to the duty holder.
+If the appliance is physically damaged beyond repair, or not compliant to British Standards, a red 'failed' label with be applied and it will be removed from service immediately, logged and handed over to the duty holder.
 The appliance may be repaired by an electrician or the manufacturer if the duty holder wishes but it should be PAT tested again after this is completed.

 If an appliance passes a visual check but fails an electrical test the same process as outlined above will be followed.